Mike's Murder (soundtrack)

-Mike's Murder is the 1983 motion picture soundtrack album from the film of the same name starring Debra Winger and written and directed by James Bridges.
+Mike's Murder is the 1983 motion picture soundtrack album from the film Mike's Murder starring Debra Winger and written and directed by James Bridges.
 The album features original music by Joe Jackson.
-It is his sixth album.

 Description

 When Jackson was asked to compose a song for the film, he composed several pieces that were released as an album in September 1983.
 The film was eventually scored by John Barry, with little of Jackson's music retained.
 The album reached the Top 100 in the United States, and the songs "Memphis" and "Cosmopolitan" were released as singles.
 "Breakdown", another song from the album, was nominated for a Grammy in the Best Pop Instrumental Performance category.